json-schema-form/angular-schema-form/docs/index.md

 ### Message Interpolation
-Having a good validation message is hard, sometimes you need to reference the actual value, title och constraint that you hit.
+Having a good validation message is hard, sometimes you need to reference the actual value, title, or constraint that you hit.
 Schema Form supports interpolation of error messages to make this a little bit easier.

 The context variables available to you are: